phanxuanphucnd/NLU-Transformers/README.md

 ## Author

+📌:

-📌 ``arizona`` was developed by Phuc Phan © Copyright 2021.
+``arizona`` was developed by Phuc Phan © Copyright 2021.

-For any questions or comments, please contact the following email: phucpx@ftech.ai.
+For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com.

 If you find it useful, please give me 1 star 🌟.